 The port of Fowey has been in constant use since pre-Roman times when ships came to trade for the tin that was panned throughout Cornwall.
 The old castles which still guard the entrance to this lovely harbour were built following a raid by a Spanish fleet in 1380 and formerly housed the mechanism for raising and lowering a protective chain barrier stretched between them.

-The village of Polruan on the East side of the harbour
+Polruan is on the East side of the harbour

 Nowadays, the harbour is used by several thousand yachts and pleasure boats which provide a fascinating spectacle with their multi-coloured sails and constant movement.
 Some 600 ships from all over the world visit each year and are seen moving sedately, guided along the deep water channel by the pilot boats and tugs.
 The many quiet creeks and inlets are easily explored by boat and have been a source of inspiration for authors such as Sir Arthur Quiller-Couch and Dame Daphne du Maurier who lived at Ferryside at Bodinnick for many years.